Más Información

-Global infections from the novel coronavirus have as the played out unevenly across the planet, with China eager to declare a victory, Europe tentatively emerging from its shell, and deaths still rising in
+Global infections from the novel coronavirus have surpassed ten million as the pandemic played out unevenly across the planet, with China eager to declare a victory, Europe tentatively emerging from its shell, and deaths still rising in hotspots in Latin America.

 The grim milestone is still only a fraction of the true number of infections from a virus that has claimed more than 849,031 lives in its whirl around the globe, according to official sources.